 Everything You Need to Know About Nutritional Yeast

 Does the idea of eating yeast sound unappealing to you?
 Trust us, you’re not alone.
-But once you know a little more about this odd ingredient, we think you may come around.
+But once you know a little more about nutritional yeast (not to be confused with brewer’s yeast), we think you may come around.

 What Is It?